ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 ![menu](.././docs/pics/u_menu.jpg)

-All other steps can be done similar to [Installation Windows7 - Install Sakuli](installation-windows.md#installation-of-sakuli)

 ### Windows

 #### Change Windows theme and title bar colors
-Windows 7 comes by default with an "aero" theme, which is quite awkward for Sakuli, because there are many transparency effects which cause window elements to change their appearance dependend on the elements below.
+Windows 7 comes by default with an "aero" theme, which is quite awkward for Sikuli, because there are many transparency effects which cause window elements to change their appearance dependend on the elements below.
 For that, change the theme to "Windows Classic".
 ![classic](pics/w_classictheme.jpg)